-- Does the dog appear lethargic, drowsy or uncoordinated?
+- The dog appears lethargic, drowsy or uncoordinated

 Emergency First Aid for dogs

-For the best chance of survival, dogs suffering from heatstroke urgently need to have their body temperature lowered gradually.
+Dogs suffering from heatstroke urgently need to have their body temperature lowered gradually for the best chance of survival.

-- Continue to douse the dog with cool water until his/her breathing starts to settle but never so much that he/she begins to shiver.
+- Continue to pour cool water over the dog until their breathing starts to settle, but not too much that they start shivering

-Once the dog is cool, take him/her to the nearest vet as a matter of urgency.
+Once the dog is cool, take them to the nearest vet as a matter of urgency.